-Decision Trees, as explained earlier, are supervised machine learning algorithm where the data is continuously split on the basis on one parameter to arrive at a final decision or prediction.
+Decision Trees, as explained earlier, are supervised machine learning algorithms where the data is continuously split on the basis of one parameter to arrive at a final decision or prediction.
 The Decision Tree works on two parameters, the decision nodes and leaves.
 The points where the data is split are known as decision nodes and the final decisions or predictions are called leaves.
-Following picture gives you a better understanding of this:
+The following picture gives you a better understanding of this:

 When to use?

-- When there are more than one course of action
+- When there is more than one course of action

 - When there is more uncertainty on the probable outcome